Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 | JSON key | Value range | Description
 | --- | --- | --- |
 on | bool | On/Off state of the light.
-You can also use `"t"` instead of `true` or `false` to toggle. bri | 1 to 255 | Brightness of the light.
-If _on_ is `false`, contains last brightness when light was on (aka brightness when _on_ is set to true.
+You can also use `"t"` instead of `true` or `false` to toggle. bri | 0 to 255 | Brightness of the light.
+If _on_ is `false`, contains last brightness when light was on (aka brightness when _on_ is set to true).
 Setting _bri_ to 0 is supported but it is recommended to use the range 1-255 and use `on: false` to turn off.
-The state response will never havethe value `0` for _bri_. transition | 0 to 65535 | Duration of the crossfade between different colors/brightness levels.
+The state response will never have the value `0` for _bri_. transition | 0 to 65535 | Duration of the crossfade between different colors/brightness levels.
 One unit is 100ms, so a value of `4` results in atransition of 400ms. tt | 0 to 65535 | Similar to transition, but applies to just the current API call.
 Not included in state response. ps | -1 to 250 | ID of currently set preset. `1~17~` can be used to iterate through presets 1-17, or `4~10~r` to select random preset between presets 4 and 10 (inclusive).